imvishi/Networking-Project/README.md

 ## Topology

 In this Project, a network topology is designed and all the concept of routing and switching is used

+## configuration file

+The configuration of various routers and switches at different location is present in confriguration file

+## Networking.pkt

+Actual Network topology is present in this file